Site icon Ciao Pittsburgh

 “Facebooking” and “YouTubing” are no longer just a “cute” thing kids do for fun to pass the time.
 Not understanding the risks associated with the many social media outlets poses a huge potential problem to the safety and well-being of our children.

 To keep them safe, online activity is something that needs to be monitored closely.
 To fully understand the potential dangers, we, as parents/teachers/child advocates need to educate ourselves and then stay aware of what our children are doing online.
+Some plans have internet safety elements, including Spectrum internet plans, so you can closely monitor children’s online activity to help keep their safety your number one priority.

 I read the headlines daily, and see sad story after sad story about a child who was not supervised by engaged parents or children whose parents were not aware of their child’s virtual world.
 If you lose a child due to cyber bullying or depression due to feeling isolated and friendless, it is too late to become involved and ask the questions you need to ask now.